zahraaliaghazadeh/burgerapp/README.md

 ![sample use](/public/assets/images/gif1.gif)

-To use this application, you can [click here](https://burgerappyalda.herokuapp.com/). _deploying-in-process_
+To use this application, you can [click here](https://burgerappyalda.herokuapp.com/).

 ## Credits